lucian303/corenlpd/README.md

 (Or remove the ```setuid``` and ```setgid``` entries in ```corenlpd.conf``` and run as the invoking user at your own risk.)

-Assign ownership of the app directory to the ```corenlpd``` user.

-	sudo chown -R corenlpd:corenlpd /usr/local/bin/corenlpd

 Then copy ```corenlpd.conf``` to ```/etc/init``` to install the [Upstart](http://upstart.ubuntu.com/) job and run:

 	service corenlpd start